Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Career options

-• Graduates take on a range of positions in non-profit or advocacy organizations, cooperatives or social enterprises.
-Typical job functions include: fundraising, marketing, communications, project management, volunteer management.
+• Graduates take on a range of positions in nonprofit organizations, cooperatives or social enterprises.
+Typical job functions include: executive and senior management, fundraising, marketing, communications, project management, and volunteer management.

 Future study options